 Tom Hardy (Dunkirk) Dunkirk

 Tom Hardy plays Farrier, the RAF Spitfire pilot whose face is hidden behind an oxygen mask for nearly the entire film.
 Hardy communicates almost entirely through his eyes — he has roughly a dozen lines of dialogue, all delivered through radio static.
-It is his second collaboration with Christopher Nolan after playing Bane in The Dark Knight Rises (2012), where his face was also obscured by a mask.
+It is his third collaboration with Christopher Nolan, after Eames in Inception (2010) and Bane in The Dark Knight Rises (2012); in the Bane role his face was also obscured by a mask.

 Nolan knew from Bane that Hardy could act with his eyes alone